ibm-cloud-docs/EventStreams/eventstreams145.md

 use plan-name = messagehub ibm.message.hub.enterprise.3nodes.2tb

-In addition to the above, if you select private endpoints and wish to further restrict access to only known VSIs with specific VPCs you can add an IP whitelist via the CLI by appending as follows.
+In addition to the above, if you select private endpoints and wish to further restrict access to only known VSIs with specific VPCs, you can add an IP whitelist via the CLI by appending as follows.

 ```
 ibmcloud resource service-instance-create <instance-name> <plan-name> <region> --service-endpoints private -p '{"private_ip_whitelist":["CIDR1","CIDR2"]}' "
 ```
 {: codeblock}

-where CIDR1, 2 are .......????? ip addresses of the form ww.xx.yy.zz.?
+where CIDR1, 2 are IP addressess of the form ww.xx.yy.zz

 ## Updating Cloud Service Endpoints or IP Whitelists
 {: #update_endpoints}